colmwoods/PwdShell/README.md

 The main functions in **PwdShell** are:

+- Class `PwdShell`
+  - Holds `user_sessions` (dictionary) to manage active sessions on Heroku.
+  - Ensures each user can create and verify their own master password during a session without permanent storage.

 - `clear()`
   Clears the terminal screen for readability (cross-platform).

+- `startup_message()`
+  Displays a tailored startup message:
+  - On **Heroku**, explains data is temporary and not persisted.
+  - On **local**, explains data is stored in master.key and vault.json.

 - `set_master_password(user_id="default_user")`
   Prompts the user to set a master password.